Preschool Red Deer: 7 Proven Ways Montessori Builds Brilliant Kindergarten-Ready Kids

 Here is what kindergarten teachers actually say: “We assume children know how to sit still, follow multi-step directions, ask for help, resolve conflicts without hitting, use the bathroom alone, open their own lunch, and put on their own coat.”

 Kindergarten teachers do not have time to teach these skills.
 They have 25 children and a reading curriculum to finish by December.
+This is the gap that quality preschool Red Deer programmes like Brainy Bees exist to close.

 Children who fail these skills get labeled “behavior problems” in the first month.
 That label sticks for years.